ethereum/ethereum-org-website/docs/what-is-ethereum/index.md

   - property: og:description
     content: Guides, resources, and tools for users completely new to Ethereum.
 lang: en-US
+lastresources:
+  - title: Get started using ethereum
+    link: /dapps/
+  - title: Learn more about Ethereum and its technology
+    link: /learn/
+  - title: Build on Ethereum as a Developer
+    link: /developers/
 ---

 # What is Ethereum? {#what-is-ethereum}